okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 1. Close the **Extensions** and **Settings** tabs.
 1. Refresh your OIN Wizard browser tab.

 > **Note:** Okta recommends that you pin the Okta Browser Plugin extension on your Chrome browser.
-You can see warnings and errors relating to the Okta Browser Plugin for troubleshooting purposes if the extension is pinned to your browser.
+You can see warnings and errors relating to the Okta Browser Plugin if the extension is pinned to your browser.

 #### OIN Wizard authentication policy for testing